-The five accredited institutions below are the closest options indexed in our directory that offer nursing programs.
+The 1 accredited institutions below are the closest among the 1 schools in our directory that offer nursing programs near Twin Falls.
 Distances are calculated from Twin Falls city center.

 | School | City | Distance | Tuition | Online |